 - The total journey time is 12 hours.

-Included in the cost of our tickets US$28 was a transfer from our hotel to the bus office.
-We expected the tuk-tuk to arrive at our hotel the following morning.
-(It did if just a few minutes late).
+Included in the cost of our US$28 tickets was a transfer from our hotel to the bus office.
+We were told to expect a tuk-tuk to arrive at our hotel the following morning.
+(It did, and only a few minutes late).

 Nattakan Bus Review

 The bus is comfortable.
-There is air-con, and a door shuts us off from the driver.
-An attendant brings us snacks and water.
+There is air-con, and a door shuts you off from the driver.
+An attendant brings snacks and water.
 There are no dodgy roadside stops on this bus.

-By noon (we set off around 9 am) we are at the border.
-From Siem Reap to the Thailand border is about 3 hours, but the travel from Cambodia to Thailand time depends on the bus you take and also the time of day that you travel (and of course where you start in Cambodia!).
+By noon (we set off around 9 a.m.) we are at the border.
+From Siem Reap to the Thailand border is about 3 hours, but the journey to the border depends on the bus you take and also the time of day that you travel (and of course where you start in Cambodia!).

 Now we’re in no man’s land.
 We can go play in the casino or head to Thailand.